 The person in charge of the premises can generally allow police to search your apartment.
 If you and your roommate share common areas (such as the kitchen and living room), your roommate can authorize a search of those areas.
 But your roommate cannot give permission to search your separate bedroom.

 Similarly, your landlord cannot give permission to search your apartment.
-However, if the police can point to circumstances that would justify immediate entry -- such as the sound of a ferocious fight or the smell of burning marijuana -- they may enter without permission from anyone.
+However, if the police can point to circumstances that would justify immediate entry—such as the sound of a ferocious fight—they may enter without permission from anyone.

 Yes.
 The police are allowed to conduct a thorough search of an impounded car, including its trunk and any closed containers that they find inside.
 This is true even if your car was towed after you parked it illegally or if the police recover your car after it is stolen.